An example of the design system in action

 Toggle buttons and dropdowns

-I asked my design teammate to fine-tune a select set of Streamline icons and our freelance marketing designer to gather spot illustrations so we could add them into compound components (like form fields, choice cards, or eventually, modals).
+I delegated icons and illustrations to design teammates to add them into compound components like form fields, choice cards, or eventually, modals.

 Spot illustrations by Kira Reed